BrownCow371/BrownCow371.github.io/_posts/2019-01-02-technical_interview_-_terms_to_know.markdown

 ***Callbacks*** – functions passed into other functions as arguments
 * [https://developer.mozilla.org/en-US/docs/Glossary/Callback_function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function)

-***Var/Let/Const*** – `var` declarations are globally scope when a `var `variable is declared outside of a function or within a block (`var` variables are not block-scoped).
+***Var/Let/Const*** – `var` declarations are globally scoped when a `var `variable is declared outside of a function or within a block (`var` variables are not block-scoped).
 A `var` variable is function scoped if declared inside a function.  `var` variables can be re-declared and updated (can call `var greeter `twice without an error). `let` and `const` variables cannot be re-declared.
 They are both block scoped.
 They also will throw an error if they are declared after they are used in a function (they are still hoisted, but not initialized).
 You cannot declare a `const` variable without also assigning it (it cannot be updated). .
 * [https://dev.to/sarah_chima/var-let-and-const--whats-the-difference-69e](https://dev.to/sarah_chima/var-let-and-const--whats-the-difference-69e)
 * [https://dzone.com/articles/javascript-difference-between-var-let-and-const-ke](https://dzone.com/articles/javascript-difference-between-var-let-and-const-ke)
 * [https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75](https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75)